indayush/noBrokerAutomation/README.md

 ## Configuration in Project

 Some of the values are fetched dynamically from the Config.properties file located in the `.\Resources\config.properties` directory e.g. The test can be run on both Chrome Driver & MS Edge Driver.
-To switch between the given `Browser` values
+To switch between them, use one of the given `Browser` values

 ## Pre-Requisites